openboxes/openboxes/docs/configuration.md

 grails.mail.password=<password>
 ```

-If you want to use Gmail add the following properties:
+Add the following properties if you want to use Gmail as your SMTP server.
 ```
 grails.mail.enabled=true
 grails.mail.debug=true